vijaykiranpalada/vijaykiranpalada/README.md

 - 👋 Hi, I’m vijay kiran
 - 👀 I’m interested in Artificial intelligence
-- 🌱 I’m currently learning Deep learning
+- 🌱 I’m currently learning image processing
 - 💞️ I’m looking to collaborate on some one having different project ideas
 - 📫 How to reach me vijaykiran.palada@gmail.com